rrarissa/ML-Production-Practice/README.md

 Flake8 is a Python linting tool that checks code for compliance with style and quality standards

 # Makefile
+A Makefile is a special file used by the make build automation tool to define a set of tasks that can be executed to automate repetitive processes such as compiling code, building executables, or managing dependencie.

 # wemake-services